 where AF is a parameter related to the strength of the interactions among the flow units (i.e. the strength of the structure), whilst z is linked to the extension of the three-dimensional network (Gabriele et al., 2001).
-In the literature there are several examples of application of the Weak Gel model to food rheology studies, for example to describe the properties of fig molasses (Gabriele et al., 2006) or of chocolate (Baldino et al., 2010).
+In the literature there are several examples of the application of the Weak Gel model to food rheology studies, for example, to describe the properties of fig molasses (Gabriele et al., 2006) or of chocolate (Baldino et al., 2010).

 Materials and Methods

+The experimental setup consisted in two main phases, as summarized in Figure 1: the dough preparation by a mixograph, trackable through the mixogram, and the rheological analysis, devoted to obtain the Weak Gel model parameters.

+Figure 1: Scheme of the experimental setup and procedure: mixograph (a), mixogram (b), rheometer with parallel plate configuration (c), complex shear modulus experimental data collection (d).

 For dough kneading, a mixograph (National Manufacturing, Lincoln, NB) with 10 g of flour capacity was used.
 Different quantities of 99.9% distilled added water were investigated: 50, 55, and 60% (based on the semolina weight).
 Two kinds of semolina from Italian monovarietal durum grains, Alemanno (A) and Cappelli (C), were selected and mixed with water.
 The rheological properties of the dough were investigated at 7 different times of kneading: 2, 4, 6, 10, 12, 15 and 20 minutes.
 The properties of semolina under study (protein content, gluten content and gluten index) are reported in table 1.
 The gluten index (GI) is a measurement that provides a simultaneous determination of the gluten quality and quantity (AACC, 2000).
 It can be used as a criterion defining whether the gluten quality is weak (GI < 30%), normal (GI = 30–80%), or strong (GI > 80%) (Cubadda et al., 1992).
 Wheat with similar protein contents can be classified according to GI values.
 In other words, GI has been correlated with protein strength variables.

 Rheological measurements were performed on the doughs kneaded by the mixograph using an MCR 102 Anton-Paar rheometer (Anton Paar GmbH, Austria), equipped with a 25 mm parallel plate configuration.
 After kneading, a piece of dough was loaded to the rheometer and compressed to a thickness of 2 mm.
 Then the sample was left at rest for 15 minutes to allow the material relaxation (Phan-Thien and Safari-Ardi, 2006).
 A layer of silicon oil was applied to the edge of the sample in order to prevent the water evaporation and so the sample drying.
 The measurement temperature in the rheometer was kept constant to 25 °C by a Peltier technology based heating system.
 Frequency sweeps were performed varying frequency from 0.1 to 100 rad/s with a constant strain of 0.1% that is the estimated linear viscoelastic limit (LVE) according to preliminary amplitude sweep tests.
 Complex module data, obtained by the frequency sweep tests, were modelled as a function of frequency by means of the Weak Gel model, computing values of A and z parameters.
 The values of such parameters as a function of the mixing time were also modelled using the following empirical exponential law: